rhuss/rhuss.github.io/_posts/2014-9-1-NSEnter-with-Boot2Docker.md

 There is still quite some dust around Docker and day after day after gaining more and more experience, new patterns and anti-patterns are emerging.

 One of those anti-patterns is the usage of an SSH daemon inside an image for debugging, backup and troubleshooting purposes.
 Jérôme Petazzoni's [Blog Post][3] explains this nicely.
-In additions it provides proper solutions for common use cases SSH is currently used for.
+In addition it provides proper solutions for common use cases SSH is currently used for.

 Nevertheless there I still have this irresistible urge to login into a container.
 And if it is only for looking around and examine the environment (call me old-fashioned, that's ok ;-)